Menkhef: A Novel by Dennis Mackulin

 North · Kemet Letheion · South

-A splinter of the world’s own backbone is thrust into his palm, and it wants to go home.
+A fragment of the world’s own backbone is thrust into his hand, and it wants to go home.

 A young outsider carries a fragment of the world’s founding pillar across a continent split between two civilizations, each one built on a different way to escape death.
 Neither will let him go.
 The gate is not open to a third.